-Now that you're iPhone 5 is fully assembled, you can go ahead and turn it back on.
+Now that your iPhone 5 is fully assembled, you can go ahead and turn it back on.
 In order to test the earpiece, place a test call and make sure whatever issue you were having is now gone.
-Also toggle speakerphone on and off to be sure that both functions pass audio back and forth correctly.
+Also, toggle speakerphone on and off to be sure that both functions pass audio back and forth correctly.

 If everything went as planned, you should be in working order again!
 If not, check out our iMore forums and do a quick search.